 Cookies help us to understand you better.
 Browse on or click to

-Determining asset ownership for litigation purposes
+Ownership for litigation purposes

 Determining what assets are owned by a defendant, prior to instituting legal action, is a necessary part of due diligence in litigation.